Free community refrigerator

 Come Visit the Freedge!

-Have you heard of a Freedge?
-It is a community refrigerator packed with free nutritious food that breaks down barriers to food access.
-Open to all!
+Have you heard of a freedge?
+It is a community refrigerator packed with free nutritious food that is open to all!
+Our Freedge is a partnership of Sustainable Connections’ Food Recovery Program and The RE Store.
 Expect to find the Freedge packed Tuesday – Saturday with individual portions of surplus food from local restaurants, garden produce, and shelf stable pantry items.
-The freedge is located behind the RE Store near the RE Patch Community Garden.
+The Freedge is located behind the RE Store near the RE Patch Community Garden.
 It is only open for food access during the hours listed below:

 Open Tuesday – Saturday 11am – 6pm